MoradAbed/arcade-mini-games/README.md

 **2. Individual components**
 Components that were used once and in a single place
 - Game list
 - single use page
 - Login form
-     - Games list
-     - Single use page
-     - Login form

 **3. The games**